sochi/clickhouse-driver/docs/quickstart.rst

         ... )
         []

-For ClickHouse server this query like usual `SELECT` query.
+ClickHouse will execute this query like a usual `SELECT` query.

 DDL
 ---

-DDL queries can be executed in the same way SELECT queries are executed
+DDL queries can be executed in the same way SELECT queries are executed:

     .. code-block:: python